ReaSonus Control Panel

 Reasonus: Close all floating fx windows

-Colses all the open fx windows.
+Closes all the open fx windows.
 All other windows just stay open

 ID: REASONUS_CLOSE_ALL_FLOATING_FX_WINDOWS_COMMAND